gbb/ruleparser/README.md

 This program is used in combination with rbuild.
 See http://github.com/gbb/rbuild.
 You are welcome to adapt this program to suit your own needs.

-The program takes a CSV spreadsheet (e.g. from Excel) in a particular format as the main source of input.
+The program takes a CSV spreadsheet (e.g. from Excel or Openoffice) in a particular format as the main source of input.
 The idea is to write a transformation in the following format with the spreadsheet.
 There are some settings in rp_settings.py that you can adjust.

 Input Format
 -----